Digging Into The Data on Jail Populations, Violent Crime, and COVID-19

 By: Sana Khan

-COVID Crime Data Analysis Jail Populations March 21, 2023
+COVID Crime and Safety Data Analysis Incarceration Trends March 21, 2023

 New research findings directly address recent claims about the role of criminal legal reforms in violent crime trends.